Computer-aided study of double extensions of restricted Lie superalgebras preserving the non-degenerate closed 2-forms in characteristic 2: Introduction

 The new and most interesting results of \cite{BeB1} are general constructions and examples of double extensions of Lie superalgebras for $p=2$.
 Here we recall the main definitions and general results of \cite{BeB1} carefully pointing at the difference between the cases where $p\neq 2$ and the cases where $p=2$.

-In particular, in \cite{BeB1}, the double extensions of simple NIS-Lie superalgebras $\fh_\Pi^{(1)}(0|4)$ and $\fh_\Pi^{(1)}(0|5)$, where $\fg^{(1)}$ is the derived of $\fg$, see eq.~\eqref{prim}, were classified.
+In particular, in \cite{BeB1}, the double extensions of simple NIS-Lie superalgebras $\fh_\Pi^{(1)}(0|4)$ and $\fh_\Pi^{(1)}(0|5)$, where $\fg^{(1)}$ is the derived algebra of $\fg$, see eq.~\eqref{prim}, were classified.
 Clearly, $\fh_\Pi^{(1)}(0|n)$ has the Poisson Lie superalgebra $\fpo_\Pi(0|n)$ as its double extension, but there are more: several new double extensions were found; one of them gave an interpretation of a result in \cite{BGLL1}.

-P.~Deligne advised one of co-authors of this note to consider restricted algebras first of all, as pertaining to geometry, see \cite{LL}.
+P.~Deligne advised one of the co-authors of this note to consider restricted algebras first of all, as pertaining to geometry, see \cite{LL}.
 In \cite{BBH}, the notion of double extension was extended to \textit{restricted} Lie algebras.
-If $p=2$, there are several notions of restrictedness, see \cite{BLLSq}; here we consider the ``classical'' one.
+If $p=2$, there are several notions of restrictedness, see \cite{BLLS}; here we consider the ``classical'' one.
 Vectorial Lie (super)algebras can only be restricted if the shearing vector is equal to $\mathbbm{1}:=(1,\dots,1)$.

 \textbf{Hereafter $\Kee$ is an algebraically closed field of characteristic $2$ and the shearing vector is equal to $\mathbbm{1}$}, so we do not indicate it.
-For details of description of simple Lie superalgebras we study in what follows, see \cite{BGLLS}.
+For details of the description of simple Lie superalgebras we study in what follows, see \cite{BGLLS}.

 \textbf{Our results}.
 There are two types of super analogs of the Hamiltonian Lie algebra: series $\fh$, and series $\fle$ introduced in \cite{Le}.
-If $\Char \Kee>0$, there are several analogs of these series; here we consider the ``standard'' ones, i.e., with constant coefficients, see \cite[Subsection 4.7.12]{BKLS}:
+If $\Char \Kee>0$, there are several non-isomorphic versions of these series; here we consider the ``standard'' ones, i.e., with constant coefficients, see \cite[Subsection 4.7.12]{BKLS}: